MirzaMBaig/readable/README.md

 Posts and comments,
 in all views where they are displayed, should display their current score and should have controls to increment or decrement the voteScore for the object.
 Posts should display the number of comments associated with the post.

-Use Thumbs up and down to increment and decrement vote score